TsvetiGenkova/CandidateScoresDjango/README.md

 # CandidateScoresDjango
-Simple django app that dislays a list of candidates and all their scores.
+Simple django app that displays a list of candidates and all their scores.